Central Oregon's many species of bats, 100s of caves depend on each other - KTVZ

 Turner told NewsChannel 21 they're working with Oregon State University's Bathub to monitor any changes in bat population, with a system called NABat.

-Turner explaine, "It's an acoustic monitoring protocol that they follow to determine if there are increases or decreases in bat populations the findings of those surveys, or that monitoring thus far, is that many of our species are in decline."
+Turner explained, "It's an acoustic monitoring protocol that they follow to determine if there are increases or decreases in bat populations.
+The findings of those surveys, or that monitoring thus far, is that many of our species are in decline."

-In Part 2 of this special report, Friday night on NewsChannel 21, we look at what the impacts would be, if the bat population continues to decline -- and what you can do to help keep that from happening.
+NewChannel 21 asked what the impacts would be if the population continues to decline?

+Turner responded, "Our pest population, our insect pests things like that, they start to increase and then so how we deal with that is that we have to use more pesticides insecticides things like that, so it's kind of a vicious circle and we would rather have it done naturally than us put chemicals out on the landscape."

 Comments